pgriffel/pacioli/manual/definitions/defconv.markdown

 ---
-title: Conversion Definitions
+title: Conversion Definition
-layout: default
 ---

-# Conversion Definitions
+# Conversion Definition

 A conversion definition defines a diagonal matrix with proper conversion factors to convert from one dimensioned vector space to another.